 Four broad categories of personal data are held by the PCPD.
 They are personal data contained in:

 Complaint, investigation and legal assistance records, which include records containing information supplied by data subjects, data users and data processors and collected in connection with complaints, investigations, legal assistance and related activities under the relevant provisions of the Ordinance;

 Personnel records, which include job applications, PCPD staff personal details, job particulars, details of salary, payments, benefits, leave and training records, group medical and dental insurance records, mandatory provident schemes participation, performance appraisals, and disciplinary matters, etc;

 Other records, which include administration and operational files, personal data provided to the PCPD from individuals for participating in promotional activities, records relating to educational and training activities organised by the PCPD, newsletters subscriptions, data relating to consultancy services, compliance check records, matching procedure applications, records of inspections of personal data systems and enquiries from the public, etc.

 Records collected on webservers, which include email addresses (whereas they can be used to identify an individual under specific circumstances thus may constitute personal data) collected for newsletter subscription.

 Personal data held in:

-Complaint and investigation records are kept for the purposes of responding to and taking follow-up action on complaints, including conciliation between the parties concerned, investigation, if appropriate, and any enforcement or prosecution; legal assistance records are kept for the purposes which are directly related to the processing of the legal assistance applications and any subsequent legal proceedings;
+Complaint and investigation records are kept for the purposes of responding to and taking follow-up action on complaints, including conciliation between the parties concerned, investigation, if appropriate, and any enforcement or prosecution; legal assistance records are kept for purposes which are directly related to the processing of legal assistance applications and any subsequent legal proceedings;

 Personnel records of employees are kept for recruitment and human resource management purposes, relating to such matters as employees' appointment, employment benefits, termination, performance appraisal and discipline, etc.